harleytml/tsos-nucleus/README.md

 I intend for TS/OS to be ported to everything.
 My first goal is all those handheld game consoles, PSP and below.
 If I can get it to run on a DMG, surely I can run it on the others.

 The story behind TS/OS is a interesting one.
-TS/OS Hydrogen, the first edition, was mostly developed on a hacked TI-Nspire, a graphing calculator.
+The first edition was mostly developed on a hacked TI-Nspire, a graphing calculator.
 I got bored during the winter break of my sophmore year, and I always wanted to make a OS.
 So I did, with the GBCPUman.pdf, a copy of The Revolutionary Guide To Assembly Language, and some random documents on the GBA.

 I had just learned C++, and wanted to reinvent the wheel.
 I had a little too much time on my hands.